Danhall01/templates/README.md

 My templates can be found on seperate branches for each language.

 ## Usage:
-1. Go to `https://github.com/Danhall01/templates` and click the button `Use this template` -> 'Create a new repository'.
+1. Go to `https://github.com/Danhall01/templates` and click the button `Use this template` -> `Create a new repository`.
 2. Make sure to toggle the `Include all branches` option to **ON**.
 3. Clone the repository locally onto your machine.
 4. When in the `main` branch run the generator script with the desired template branch as an argument.